 Search Fred Hutch Extranet

-In accordance with Uniform Guidance (UG) §200.332 (Requirements for pass-through entities), Fred Hutchinson Cancer Research Center (Fred Hutch) must monitor the activities of subrecipients to ensure proper accountability and compliance with program requirements and achievement of performance goals.
+In accordance with Uniform Guidance (UG) §200.332 (Requirements for pass-through entities), Fred Hutchinson Cancer Center (Fred Hutch) must monitor the activities of subrecipients to ensure proper accountability and compliance with program requirements and achievement of performance goals.
 In order for Fred Hutch to fulfill the requirements of subrecipient monitoring, subrecipients must submit applicable audit documents for their most recent fiscal year.
 To assist you in determining which documents are applicable to your organization, we provide the following FAQ.

 If your organization is a non-federal entity that expended $750,000 or more in U.S. federal funds during its fiscal year, then your organization is subject to UG audit requirements.
 If your organization expended less than $750,000 in U.S. federal funds, then you are not subject to UG audit requirements.
 For further guidance on UG audit requirements, see 2 CFR §200.501.

 If your organization has submitted an audit report via the Federal Audit Clearinghouse (FAC), we do not need additional documentation from your organization at this time, and will be in contact should we require supplemental information.
 If your organization has not submitted an audit report via the FAC, please complete the Subrecipient Certification and Financial Form (SCFF) with the required supporting documentation as indicated in the SCFF and submit to firstname.lastname@example.org.

 Please provide a letter in English from an authorized institutional official documenting: